 To make sense of Gospel Music, the starting point should be in Africa prior to the slave trade.
 This would be required to gain an understanding of the many African musical cultures, rhythms, cadence and spiritual roots.
 I have no good source material on this topic and admit to having no first-hand knowledge or experience to draw upon.
 Therefore, let’s start on this side of the ocean following the first waves of slaves on American soil.

 Despite slaves being viewed as property, their captors still appeared to feel that their souls were worthy of saving.
 The missionaries of the day, perhaps by conflicted conscience, tried from the start to bring the slaves to Jesus.
 On some level, the heathen souls needed to be redirected away from their pagan rituals and irrational fears.
 On another (very conscious) level, their spiritual souls needed to be controlled like all other aspects of their lives.
 God fearing and Master fearing had a synergistic coexistence in the same teachings.
 On a practical level, slaves could not be allowed to gather without oversight.
 Gathering for spiritual needs had to be under the watchful eye of the benevolent Master.
 This was easy if all spiritual gatherings were together under the banner of Christianity.
 The slaves were encouraged to worship with the Master.
 The teachings of Christianity were quite clear: the next life will be a much better one.
-Readings were favored from St. Paul who outlined the necessity of being good servants and loving, obeying and trusting one’s Master.
+Readings were favored by St. Paul who outlined the necessity of being good servants and loving, obeying and trusting one’s Master.

 Music is the universal language.
-It does not require the ability to read nor any special education the get the message.
+It does not require the ability to read or any special education to get the message.
 Christian hymns are relatively easy to understand – the melodies are simple and repetitive.
 The harmonies can be quite complex but the melody is easily identified.
 Spiritual music, if lifted by many voices can be inspirational and impressive.
-It shows common purpose and encourages participation by all – a way to feel a part of something larger than the self.
+It shows a common purpose and encourages participation by all – a way to feel a part of something larger than the self.
 Christianity had a special appeal to those enslaved: it speaks of the common interests of all men in this life and the next.
 It is about how all people are the same – a rather hopeful message – if only in theory.

 Emerging from the 1700s was an oral tradition.
 If you needed to say something, lay it between the lines and sing it in the form of praise.
 This was publicly acceptable: a way to be heard by God and your Master – even if neither fully understood what you were trying to say.
 Hymns created the melodic base to work from.
 The rhythm of life and African traditions provided the structure to interpret the Christian melodies.

 Christian worship was changing throughout the South during the 1800s as new waves of white immigrants were flooding into urban and rural regions.
 Catholic and Protestant congregations were under pressure by new Pentecostal and fundamentalist groups.
 With each wave of immigration in the great melting pot that is the American Experiment, new traditions arrived and conflicted with existing traditions and local fashions.
 With each disagreement between factions came the insecurity that souls were being lost.
 Traveling Revival Meetings became popular.
 Some were pointedly denominational, some entirely non-denominational.
-The idea was to whip up the congregants into such a religious fervor that they would flock back to Christ and the church both in spirit and by financial proxy.
+The idea was to whip up the congregants into such religious fervor that they would flock back to Christ and the church both in spirit and by financial proxy.
 Tithing was the norm and needed to be maintained and encouraged.
 To encourage a back-falling population required a high level of theatrics and startling entertainment.
 Music was a big part: the songs needed to be popular and immediately compelling.
 They had to work on the spot and work with an illiterate crowd.
 The way to do it: call-and-response with lots of repetition.
 Loud, energetic and compelling choirs in matching flowing robes of theatrical impact.
 The choirs needed to look like they really meant what they were singing.
 They swayed and choreographed their works, starting slowly and working up to a fevered crescendo.
 If they could engage all the voices in the revival tents, it must have felt as if they were raising the roof.
 People were freely encouraged to participate physically – to show their commitment and demonstrate involvement with the Lord.
-To shout, scream, dance and even fall to floor and speak in tongues.
+To shout, scream, dance and even fall to the floor and speak in tongues.
 All for the Glory of the Lord.
-To the simple lives of the rural working folk, these meetings must have impressed the hell out them – as they did seem to win many souls back to the Glory of the Lord!
+To the simple lives of the rural working folk, these meetings must have impressed the hell out of them – as they did seem to win many souls back to the Glory of the Lord!

 During the reconstruction following the Civil War, most black churches were small.
 It was safer that way since large gatherings of Blacks seemed to make the local white populace a tad nervous.
 Most of the churches did not have musical instruments.
 There may be banjos or guitars and tambourines available from time to time.
 Church choirs hadn’t formed yet, and pianos were far too expensive.
 Most singing was a cappella.
 This tradition actually continues in some fellowships such as the Church of Christ.

 Revival meetings, or “Gospel Crusades”, grew in popularity through the 1800s.
 They were Christian religious services held to inspire active members of a church body, to raise funds and to gain new converts.
 These meetings were predominantly arranged by American Protestant churches.
-They were also involved with missionary works conducting revivals in Africa and India.
+They were also involved with missionary work, conducting revivals in Africa and India.

 Revival meetings consist of several consecutive nights of services in a single location.
 They may be in an existing church or related meeting house unless more space was needed.
 If necessary, a secular assembly hall was rented to provide a comfortable setting for non-Christians.
 To reach a community where there are no churches or large public spaces, tents were used and occasionally still are.